Update: Police Response To Alert Level Changes

 Press Release – New Zealand Police

-A Waikato police officer is in self-isolation as a precautionary measure, after a routine traffic stop he conducted at Karapiro on Tuesday morning, which involved the person who visited Rotorua and has since tested positive for COVID-19 (from the existing Auckland cluster).
-The officer is self-isolating for 14 days and will be tested throughout that time.

-Meanwhile Police in Auckland have been busy with road policing and reassurance checks for the first full day of Alert Level 3 restrictions in Tāmaki Makaurau where their focus has been on engagement, encouragement and education.
+There have been no major changes to the nine checkpoint locations around Auckland.

+The latest locations for these checkpoints are available on our website: www.police.govt.nz

-At the nine checkpoints across the region tens of thousands of vehicles have been stopped and Police and New Zealand Defence Force staff have engaged with travellers to understand the reason for travel and educate them on the restrictions.
+Police and New Zealand Defence Force staff continue to engage with travellers to understand the reason for travel and educate them on the restrictions.

-Congestion has eased at the checkpoints today due to a reduction in traffic volumes and the introduction of a dedicated freight lane at the southern Bombay checkpoint.

-While congestion has eased, anyone travelling during peak times should add some time to their journey as a precaution.

-Today there was one change to the checkpoints, the checkpoint at River Rd/Lapwood Rd moved to Tuakau Road/Buckland Road.

-As at 7am this morning 17,000 vehicles had been stopped at checkpoints, of which 312 vehicles were turned around.
+As at 4:00pm on 14 August, 40,865 vehicles had been stopped at checkpoints, of which 605 vehicles were turned around for undertaking non-essential travel.

-There is no legal authority currently, for Police or others to establish COVID-19 related checkpoints under Alert Level 2.

-Roads continued to be busy around COVID-19 testing stations across the region, but overall it appears everyone in Auckland is heeding the advice to stay home, where possible, and to minimise travel.
+Police continue to remind people to be patient, be safe and avoid non-essential travel.

-As at 7am today Tāmaki Makaurau Police staff completed over 852 prevention activities including directed patrols and reassurance checks at essential facilities such as supermarkets, pharmacies and COVID-19 testing sites.
+As at 4:00pm on 14 August, Tāmaki Makaurau Police staff had undertaken over 1880 prevention activities including directed patrols and reassurance checks at essential facilities such as supermarkets, pharmacies and COVID-19 testing sites.

-Police would again like to remind Aucklanders to please look after each other and avoid non-essential travel.

 For more information on COVID-19 please go to covid19.govt.nz.